What I Learned At Saatchi & Saatchi Advertising – It Is Relevant Today

 2. Brilliant creative builds brands.

 Saatchi London was the most creative agency – full-stop.
-An arguable point for some other agencies, but in the late 80’s and early 90’s it was true.
-The agency simply attracted the best creatives (and account managers) in the business.
-Saatchi’s creatives were interested in damning the barriers. like the brutal sameness of airline advertising.
-Saatchi’s The World’s Favourite Airline advertising for British Airway’s delivered award winning global work as in the Manhattan TV commercial.
+An arguable point for some other agencies, but in the late ’80s and early ’90s it was true.
+The agency simply attracted the best creatives, account planners and account managers in the business.
+Saatchi’s creatives were interested in damning the barriers. that meant killing the brutal sameness of most advertising.
+Saatchi’s The World’s Favourite Airline advertising for British Airway’s delivered award-winning and way-talked about global work as demonstrated by the Manhattan TV commercial.

 Me?
-I am using brilliant creative in the form of my new book, The Levitan Pitch.
+I am using brilliant creative thinking when working with my agency clients and in the form of my advertising book, The Levitan Pitch.
 Buy This Book.
-Win More Pitches. to help me market my agency consultation business and, to help you win more pitches.
-This book combines both of my Saatchi learnings: be ballsy and make sure you think creatively in every thing you do.
+Win More Pitches.
+This book combines my Saatchi learnings (the good and the bad) = be ballsy (be unignorable!), make sure you think creatively in everything you do and manage a powerful meeting.

+Ballsy?
 Here is why: Ballsy and creative agencies win.
-Just ask Droga5, 74 and Sunny, Wieden+Kennedy and M&C Saatchi.
+Just ask Droga5, GSM, Wieden+Kennedy and M&C Saatchi.
+They are not ignorable.
+Are you unignorable?

-So, buy the book today —-> Here.
-You win more pitches.
+I wrote the book on winning new business.
+Buy the book today —-> Here.
+You’ll win more pitches.
 I guarantee it.